Ambiguous power spectrum from a quantum bounce: The ambiguity

 \subsection{Perturbations}

-Compactness of space implies discrete Fourier wavevectors $\bm{k}$ and the second-order Hamiltonian $H^{(2)}$ is naturally a sum over independent contributions $H^{(2)}_{\bm{k}}$ for each mode.
+Compactness of space implies discrete Fourier wave vectors $\bm{k}$ and the second-order Hamiltonian $H^{(2)}$ is naturally a sum over independent contributions $H^{(2)}_{\bm{k}}$ for each mode.
 The relevant perturbation variables, noted $\phi_{\bm{k}}$ in what follows, are obtained as a combination of the fluid variable $\delta\phi_{\bm{k}}$ and the intrinsic curvature perturbation $\delta R_{\bm{k}}$, namely \begin{widetext}

 \end{widetext} where $\delta\rho_{\bm{k}}$ represents the fluid energy density perturbation, while the background variable $\bar{\phi}$ and its momentum $\bar{p}^{\phi}$ describe the fluid, with $-i\bm{k}\bar{p}^{\phi}\delta\phi_{\bm{k}}$ defining the flow of the fluid energy through the surface orthogonal to $\bm{k}$ (see details in Ref.~\cite{Malkiewicz:2018ohk}).